weichenw/obsidian-hypothesis-plugin/README.md

 ## Obsidian Hypothesis Plugin (Community Plugin)

-Obsidian Hypothesis (Community Plugin) is an unofficial plugin to synchronize [Hypothesis](https://hypothes.is/) highlights into your Obsidian Vault.
+Obsidian Hypothesis (Community Plugin) is an unofficial plugin to synchronize [Hypothesis](https://hypothes.is/) **web** article highlights/annotations into your Obsidian Vault.

 <a href="https://www.buymeacoffee.com/fatwombat"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=fatwombat&button_colour=BD5FFF&font_colour=ffffff&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00"></a>

 ### Features

-- Sync article highlights on Obsidian startup or manual trigger
+- Sync web article highlights/annotations on Obsidian startup or manual trigger
 - Update existing articles with new highlights and annotations
 - Customization highlights through [Nunjucks](https://mozilla.github.io/nunjucks) template

 ## Usage

 After installing the plugin, configure the the settings of the plugin then initiate the first sync manually.
 Thereafter, the plugin can be configured to sync automatically or manually

+Use Hypothesis icon on the side icon ribbon or command to trigger manual sync.

 ### Settings